regar007/ShapesInOpenGLES2.0/README.md

-# Shapes-in-GLES2-Android
+# ShapesInOpenGLES2.0

-## Utils has utility classes to compile shader, create texture and read shader from string.
+*Utils* folder has utility classes to compile shader, create texture and read shader from string.
-## Shapes has shapes classes to create points.(more to come soon!)
+*Shapes* folder has shapes classes to create points, lines.(more to come soon!)
-## raw has shader code for shapes.
+*raw* folder has shader code for shapes.